Roping “Draggers”

 In this in-depth discussion, Jake Barnes and Clay O’Brien Cooper break down one of the most technical—and often misunderstood—aspects of team roping: how to handle dragging or heavy steers.

 Clay explains the difference between a steer that’s dragging versus one that’s getting heavy, and how the heeler’s positioning and timing can directly affect how the steer reacts at the end of the rope.
-Jake adds that ropers can still read timing and rope accurately, and headers can setup a good heel shot emphasizing the importance of feel and reaction over visual cues.
+Jake adds that ropers can still read timing and rope accurately, and headers can set up a good heel shot, emphasizing the importance of feel and reaction over visual cues.

 Up Next in Featured